drawm/ezelement/README.md

 ## Attributes

-You can specify a set of attributes who will re-render the component when changed.
+You can specify a set of attributes that will re-render the component when changed.
 Read [Using the life cycle callback article on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) to understand how it works internally.